Moisés Paniagua

-Moisés Paniagua Leaño (born 16 August 2007) is a Bolivian professional footballer who currently plays as a midfielder for Always Ready and the Bolivia national team.
+Moisés Paniagua Leaño (born 16 August 2007) is a Bolivian professional footballer who currently plays as a midfielder for Botola Pro club Wydad AC, on loan from División Profesional club Always Ready, and the Bolivia national team.

 Early life

 Born in Tarija, Paniagua is the younger brother of fellow professional footballer, Emanuel Paniagua, who also plays for Always Ready.
 The two took an interest in football at a young age, playing futsal at the Los Mineros futsal field in the Fátima neighbourhood of Tarija.

 Club career

 Early career

 Paniagua began his career with his brother in the academy of semi-professional side García Agreda, where they both won a number of club and individual awards.
 Paniagua would go on to join San José de Tarija, the affiliate side of Club San José, while his brother joined Cancheritos, an academy in Cercado.
 The two would be reunited when they both represented the Tarija Department at the National Under-19 Futsal Tournament - having already represented Tarija at both football and futsal.